 AVAILABILITY: Coaches must have availability on weekday afternoons, twice per week over the span of 12 weeks in the Spring from February 19th to May 18th.
 Practices are 1.5 hours each.
 Our programs meet directly after school.
 We do NOT meet on the weekends.
 Reviewing the lessons for each week ensures coaches are ready to lead with confidence each practice.

 Assistant coaches who are unable to make both practices per week, will still be considered and often utilized as a third coach.
 If you'd like to coach but are unable to commit to the level of above, consider being a substitute coach for our sites if you think you could fill in a few times over the season.
 Substitutes help to ensure our program continues even if a regular coach must be absent.

 Another option would be to become a Run Buddy.
 Run Buddies are another critical role fulfilled by volunteers.
 Run Buddies are cheerleaders for our girls and encourage them with weekly notes of support (mail or email) and attend 4-6 practices over the season to be a cheerleader for their assigned girl.
 All run buddies attend the practice 5K in November and run the celebratory 5K at the end of the season with their GOTR participant.
-Our 5K is tentatively scheduled for May 13th (confirmation pending).
+Our 5K is tentatively scheduled for the May 19th.

 Please fill out our volunteer application on our website to be paired as a Running Buddy this season. http://gotrrichmond.org/get-involved/volunteer/

 Build the girls' self-esteem and educate and inspire them to live healthy lives.

 Create a fun and uplifting atmosphere that inspires the girls to enjoy running and the lessons from the program.

 Get the girls to move their bodies!
 Running, skipping, or leaping!